Tripp Keister, Manager

 Narron began his coaching career with Auburn in 2012, the year after he retired from professional baseball.
 He spent 2012 and 2013 with the Auburn Doubledays, and has spent the past three seasons with Hagerstown.

 Narron has a long lineage of baseball.
-He is the cousin to current minor league manager and former MLB catcher Jerry Narron, and the grandson of former MLB catcher Sam Narron.
+He is the cousin to current Arizona Diamondbacks bench coach and former MLB catcher Jerry Narron, and the grandson of former MLB catcher Sam Narron.

 Luis Ordaz, Hitting Coach

-Ordaz, 42, of Maracaibo, Venezuela embarks on his eigth year in Washington's Minor League system and his third season with Potomac.
+Ordaz, 43, of Maracaibo, Venezuela embarks on his ninth year in Washington's Minor League system and his fourth straight season with Potomac.

 A former MLB infielder with the St. Louis Cardinals (1997-1999), Kansas City Royals (2000-2002), and Tampa Bay Devil Rays (2006), Ordaz played in 206 Big League games and collected 96 hits (13 doubles) over seven seasons in "The Show."